derjasper/blue.frontend/development/docs/source/api/sassmodules/scrolling.rst

    .. describe:: $offset

-      The offset as an CSS length.
+      The offset as an CSS length (any unit).